WHUzhusihan96/SCSN/README.md

 └───Domain2Name
 |   ...
 ```
-And then, modifty `util/util.py` to contain the dataset
+And then, modifty `util/util.py` to contain the dataset.

 ## Usage

-1. Modify the file in the scripts
+1. Modify the file in the scripts.

-2. The main script file is `train.py`, and you can follow `run_helper.txt` to train or infer the model
+2. The main script file is `train.py`, and you can follow `run_helper.txt` to train or infer the model.

 ## Customization

 It is easy to design your own method following the steps:

-1. Add your method (a Python file) to `alg/algs`, and add the reference to it in the `alg/alg.py`
+1. Add your method (a Python file) to `alg/algs`, and add the reference to it in the `alg/alg.py`.

-2. Modify `utils/util.py` to make it adapt your own parameters
+2. Modify `utils/util.py` to make it adapt your own parameters.

-3. Modify `scripts/run.sh` and execuate it
+3. Modify `scripts/run.sh` and execuate it.

 ## Results

+Here we provide two results, more can be found in our paper.

+### Results (%) of cross-scene generalization tasks (ResNet-18)
 |  Method  |    A   |    C   |    M   |    R   |   avg  |
 |:--------:|:------:|:------:|:------:|:------:|:------:|
 |    ERM   | 93.16  | 83.88  | 75.54  | 72.61  | 81.30  |